nolanchoy/transitmapsf/content/about.md

 Servers may undergo occasional maintenance.
 {{< /alert >}}
 {{< alert info>}}
-To see specific lines, use the layers menu in the top-right of the map.
+To view specific lines, use the layers menu in the top-right of the map.
 Deselect "Show All" then select your line.
 * **Green** lines indicate working service.
 * **Orange** lines indicate recently resolved service interruptions.
 * **Red** lines indicate ongoing service interruptions.